COLONAYUSH/Rust/README.md

 # Rust
-Programs for learning and experience in rust
+Programs specifically for learning and working experience in rust